Beyond Collision Cones: Dynamic Obstacle Avoidance for Nonholonomic Robots via Dynamic Parabolic Control Barrier Functions: INTRODUCTION

 Recent work addresses dynamic obstacles within the CBF framework by leveraging velocity-obstacle~(VO) constraints~\cite{fiorini_motion_1998}, also referred to as collision cones in other literature~\cite{chakravarthy_obstacle_1998}.
 These methods define the unsafe set as a collision cone in the relative-velocity space and constrain the relative velocity to lie outside a fixed cone~\cite{tayal_collision_2024, huang_dynamic_2025}.
 This approach has been successfully applied to various systems, including the kinematic bicycle model, by showing that the constraint has relative degree one with respect to all control inputs.
 Despite their advantages for dynamic obstacle avoidance, cone-based and VO-based methods exhibit fundamental conservatism.
 Because the safety constraint depends only on the heading angle of the relative velocity, the robot is prohibited from moving toward the obstacle, regardless of their distance or relative speed.
 This rigidity can induce immediate QP infeasibility when the initial relative velocity lies within a collision cone, or in dense environments where the union of multiple cones removes all feasible control inputs, even when sufficient collision-free space exists (see Fig.~\ref{fig:dpcbf_intro}a).

 This paper introduces a \textbf{\emph{Dynamic Parabolic Control Barrier Function~(DPCBF)}} that explicitly incorporates both clearance and the magnitude of the relative velocity.
 Instead of a fixed cone, we define a state-dependent parabolic safety boundary whose curvature and vertex adapt with distance and relative velocity (see Fig.~\ref{fig:dpcbf_intro}b).
-This design allows a less conservative safety constraints, improving the CBF-based controller's feasibility in cluttered, dynamic environments.
+This design yields less conservative safety constraints, improving the feasibility of the CBF-based controller in cluttered, dynamic environments.
 The main contributions of this work are:

 \begin{itemize} \item We propose a DPCBF for nonholonomic robots in dynamic obstacle avoidance tasks, which dynamically shapes the safety boundary to provide less conservative safety margins by adapting to distance and relative velocity. \item We prove that DPCBF is valid for the kinematic bicycle model under input constraints. \item We show extensive simulation results in dense, dynamic environments, demonstrating higher feasibility and success rates, and lower control intervention, compared to state-of-the-art CBF methods. \end{itemize}